Whether the component is enabled or not. This can be changed both programmatically and by the editor UI.

 See also tick.

-method is a catch-all initialization function which gets called
+The start method is a catch-all initialization function which gets called

 by the game engine called whenever a component is added to an Entity,